 National and International Activities

-We participate in two formal collaborative networks called the United Kingdom Collaboration of Cerebral Palsy Registers (UKCP), involving five registers in the United Kingdom and the Surveillance of Cerebral Palsy in Europe project (SCPE) involving sixteen centres across Europe.
-One of the aims of these networks is to monitor trends in the prevalence of cerebral palsy over time and by severity and other variables (e.g. birthweight, gender, area of birth).
-Consequently both collaborations have pooled anonymised data on children with cerebral palsy to form large, standardised datasets between five registers at UKCP level; and between fourteen centres at SCPE level.
-A working group within SCPE has developed a Reference and Training Manual on CD-ROM.
+In the past we have collaborated with a national network called the United Kingdom Collaboration of Cerebral Palsy Registers (UKCP), which involved five registers in the United Kingdom.
+Unfortunately of the five Register only two remain active, one in Newcastle upon Tyne and the NICPR here.
+Another collaborating network which has continued its work of monitoring CP is the Surveillance of Cerebral Palsy in Europe project (SCPE) involving twenty centres across Europe, including the NICPR.
+One of the aims of the SCPE network is to monitor trends in the prevalence of cerebral palsy over time and by severity and other variables (e.g. birthweight, gender, area of birth).
+Additionally, working groups within SCPE has developed a Reference and Training Manual available on their website.
 Using video clips and case histories, the aim of this manual is to develop diagnostic accuracy and standardisation in the assessment and description of children with cerebral palsy.
-The CD is also a useful resource for teaching professionals working with children with cerebral palsy.
-Please contact the Registry Office if you would like to find out more.
+SCPE working groups have also produced informaiton regarding the classification of neuroimiging findings and communication ability, inequalities by socio-economic status in health care access and in health outcomes across Europe in children with CP.